Comprehending robust quantum effects in organic semiconductors: Charge-transfer excitons, aggregate phonons and fractons: Introduction

 \section{Introduction}

 Organic semiconductors are increasingly attractive in the field of photoelectricity, as the organic light emitting diodes have been successfully industrialized and the organic photovoltaics and spintronics are of high potential in applications \cite{Review1}.
 Thanks mainly to the cost containment, the single crystal phase of organic materials is rarely present in practice and the utilization of molecular aggregates are always in fashion up to date \cite{Review2}.
-The ubiquitous disorders induced by the local thermal vibrations of molecules (phonons) intuitively give rise to the localization of every eigen-states of electrons with the localization length being one molecule \cite{Local1,Local2}.
-In presence of the strong nonlocal electron-phonon (vibronic) couplings or the so-called off-diagonal dynamic disorders, the charge transport can be bandlike implying the electron is in some sense delocalized \cite{Troisi1,Troisi2}.
-The delocalization is also regarded to be essential in the charge separation in photovoltaics \cite{Delo1,Delo2,Delo3,Delo4}.
-The localization and delocalization duality of electrons in organic semiconductors long-termly serves as the major puzzle for the community \cite{Review3}.
-On the experimental side, in order to distinguish the two phases, one can measure the mobility-temperature relationship in a macroscopic manner and assign the positive and negative dependency to localized and delocalized phase, respectively \cite{Review4,Review5}.
+The ubiquitous disorders induced by the local thermal vibrations of molecules (phonons) intuitively give rise to the localization of every eigen-states of electrons with the spatial localization length being around one molecule \cite{Local1,Local2}.
+On the other hand, in presence of the strong nonlocal electron-phonon (vibronic) couplings or the so-called off-diagonal dynamic disorders, it is assumed that the charge transport can be bandlike or quantum coherent implying the electron is in some sense delocalized \cite{Troisi1,Troisi2}.
+The delocalization is also regarded to be essential in other robust quantum effects such as the coherent charge separation and ultrafast hole transfer in photovoltaics \cite{Delo1,Delo2,Delo3,Delo4,Delo5,Delo6,Delo7,Delo8,Yao19}.
+This localization-delocalization duality of electrons in organic semiconductors long-termly serves as the major puzzle for the community \cite{Review3}, and in this context the thermodynamics and statistical mechanics in organic semiconductors have to be reexamined.